 Eligibility & Testing

-A screening tool is typically brief, conducted with all students at a grade level to create a holistic picture of each student.
-We use the Naglieri Nonverbal Ability Test (NNAT3), which is administered online by classroom teachers.
-The Naglieri is a cognitive measure of potential, and is culturally and linguistically accessible by diverse populations.
+A screener is conducted with all students within a grade level to create a holistic picture of each student.
+In 2017-2018, Northshore administered the Naglieri Nonverbal Ability Test (NNAT3), a cognitive ability test that is culturally and linguistically accessible.

 Screening is conducted at your student's school, during the school day.
 Students who pass the screener may move on to assessment.